-- The production environment is described in the PP/9806, section 2.3.2. - This description has been refined in the ST19X Generic Security Target to include industrial parameters whose definition is reproduced hereafter for readers convenience. - The authorized front-end plant actually involved in the manufacturing of the TOE is ST Catania. - The authorized sub-contractor actually involved in the TOE mask manufacturing is DPI Corbeil. - The authorized EWS plant actually involved in the testing of the TOE is ST Rousset.
+- The production environment is described in the PP/9806, section 2.3.2. - This description has been refined in the ST19X Generic Security Target to include industrial parameters whose definition is reproduced hereafter for readers convenience. - The authorized front-end plants actually involved in the manufacturing of the TOE are ST Rousset or SMIC. - The authorized sub-contractors actually involved in the TOE mask manufacturing are DPI Corbeil or SMIC. - The authorized EWS plant actually involved in the testing of the TOE is ST Rousset.